Ruling party candidate declares himself victor in Mauritania vote - Journal du Cameroun

 Both men had complained of balloting irregularities and the expulsion of representatives from some polling stations.
 However CENI said no major problems had been reported.

-Ghazouani — who campaigned on the themes of continuity, solidarity and security for the vast largely desert nation — served as Abdel Aziz’s chief of staff from 2008 to last year.
+Ghazouani — who campaigned on the themes of continuity, solidarity and security for the Saharan nation — served as Abdel Aziz’s chief of staff from 2008 to last year.

 The outgoing president is a general who originally came to power in a 2008 coup, won elections a year later and was again elected in 2014 in polls boycotted by the opposition.